 2.3 The panel members will select a hearing officer who shall correspond with the degree recipient and direct the proceedings hearing.
 The panel will also entertain written requests to excuse panel members at this time.

 2.4 The panel will set a hearing date, providing at least 60 days notice of the hearing to the degree recipient.
 At this time the university will also provide the degree recipient with the names of the panel members.
-Both the degree recipient and university shall exchange copies of all documents to be introduced at the hearing at least 30 days prior to the hearing.
+Both the degree recipient and university shall exchange copies of all information to be introduced at the hearing as well as a list of anticipated witnesses to be utilized at the hearing at least 30 days prior to the hearing.
 The panel will also entertain written requests to excuse panel members at this time.

 2.5 The degree recipient shall have the right to have an advisor present, who may be an attorney, to participate in the hearing.
 In the event that the degree recipient is represented by an advisor, the university may also be represented by counsel who may also participate in the hearing.